Approximations on certain domains of $\mathbb{C}^{n}$

-\begin{remark} The novelty of taking the approach through the vector fields is that the notion of spirallikeness can be defined in case of complex manifolds with density property.
-A result analogous to \Cref{thm-apprxges} can be proved in that case, which we will deal in a different paper. \end{remark} Before moving to certain applications of the above results in Loewner PDE, we give a few comments about the proofs of the above approximation results.
-The main idea is to construct an isotopy in \Cref{res-Forstneric-Rosay}.
-In our proof of \Cref{thm-apprxges}, we will also construct an isotopy by using the flows.

 Our next result is an application of Theorem~\ref{thm-apprxges} to the theory of Loewner PDE.
 The study was motivated by Arosio-Bracci-Wold \cite{ABFW13} and Hamada \cite{Hamada15}.
 We present a brief introduction to Loewner PDE before presenting our result.
 The Loewner ordinary differential equation in the unit disc was introduced by Loewner\cite{Loew1923} in 1923 to study Bieberbach's conjecture about the coefficients of a univalent map on the unit disc.
 The theory in one variable was developed later by Kufarev \cite{Kuf} and Pommerenke \cite{Pomm1965} (see \cite{MBCD2010} for a brief survey of Loewner differential equations).
 The Loewner theory has been used to prove many deep results in geometric function theory \cite{GKbook}.
 It was one of the main ingredients in de Brange's proof of Bieberbach conjecture \cite{dB1985}.
 Then there were several generalizations; Some of them are: chordal Loewner theory \cite{KSS1968} and Loewner theory in several complex variables \cites{Pfal1974, Pfal1975}.
-Pfaltzgraff \cites{Pfal1974, Pfal1975} extended the theory of the Loewner equation in several complex variables, and later many researchers studied the higher dimensional Loewner ODE and PDE \cites{Poreda1991,GHK2002, GHKK2008, HK2003, GKP2005}.
+The theory of the Loewner equation in several complex variables was extended by Pfaltzgraff \cites{Pfal1974, Pfal1975}, and later studied by many others \cites{Poreda1991,GHK2002, GHKK2008, HK2003, GKP2005}.
 A map $H:\Om\times[0,\infty)\to\cplx^n$ is called a Herglotz vector field of order $d$ on $\Om$ if \begin{itemize} \item [(i)]For each $z\in\Om$, $H(z,\cdot):[0,\infty)\to\Om$ is measurable. \item [(ii)] For each $s\in[0,\infty)$, $H(.,s)$ is holomorphic vector field and $H(\cdot , s)$ is a semicomplete holomorphic vector field for almost all $s \in [0, \infty)$, i.e. for each $z_0\in\Om$, the ODE defined by